 - Be aware.
 Learn the warning signs listed above.
 Get involved.
 Become available.
 Show interest and support.

-- Ask if s/he is thinking about suicide.
+2. 3. - 4. - Ask if s/he is thinking about suicide.
 Be direct.
 Talk openly and freely about suicide.
 Be willing to listen.
 Allow for expressions of feelings and accept those feelings.

-Be not a support the subspace of ife or bad, or on the value of life. - Avoid taunting the person or daring him/her to "do it".
+Be non-judgmental.
+Avoid debating whether suicide is right or wrong, whether someone's feelings are good 6. or bad, or on the value of life. - Avoid taunting the person or daring him/her to "do it".
 Avoid giving advice by making decisions for someone else to tell them to behave differently.
 Avoid asking "why."
 This only encourages defensiveness.
 Offer empathy, not sympathy.

-- Avoid acting shocked.
-This creates distance. - Don't keep someone else's suicidal thoughts (or your own) a secret.
+8. - 10. - Avoid acting shocked.
+This creates distance.
+11. - 12. - Don't keep someone else's suicidal thoughts (or your own) a secret.
 Get help, silence can be deadly.
 Offer hope that alternatives are available.
 Avoid offering easy reassurance; it only proves you don't understand.
-Takeaction.
+13. - Takeaction.
 Remove anything that the person could use to hurt themselves means.
-Gethelp from individuals or agencies specializing in crisis intervention and suicide prevention.
+Gethelp from individuals or agencies 14. specializing in crisis intervention and suicide prevention.